girder/large_image/girder_annotation/docs/annotations.rst

     "normalizeRange": true             # If true, the rangeValues are normalized to [0, 1].
 If
                                        # false, the rangeValues are in the
                                        # value domain.
 Defaults to true.
 Optional
+    "scaleWithZoom": true              # If true, scale the size of points with the zoom level of
+                                       # the map.
+In this case, the radius property refers to the
+                                       # size of points at zoom level 0.
+Defaults to false.
+Optional
   }

 Grid Data